-The Advanced Studio BLOCK program will be run by Francesca Fuchs with the addition of three-hour morning seminars led by Laura August, PhD.
-This intensely focused program is for advanced students with their own studios and ongoing studio practices.
-Each participant receives weekly individual critiques with Glassell faculty and Houstonarea artists, critics, and curators.
-The program encourages the development of a peer group of artists, allowing for lasting interactions and shared learning.
-Weekly seminars require advance preparation and focus on contemporary artists' practices, combining lecture, discussion, and field trips.
-The BLOCK expects significant developments in participants' work and their presentation of it.
-Included in the \$2,000 fee, students have access to all areas of the school equipment/classrooms within regular school hours outside of class times.
-There will be a curated exhibition after the conclusion of each year.
+This intensely focused program meets every Friday for the entire day and is comprised of weekly morning seminars and afternoon critiques with area artists, critics, and curators.
+Weekly seminars require advance preparation and focus on contemporary artists' practices, combining lecture, discussion, field trips, and research.
+The program is designed for advanced students with their own studios and ongoing studio practice.
+BLOCK encourages the development of a peer group of artists, allowing for lasting interactions and shared learning.
+Admission is by application.
+Application information and FAQs can be found at mfah.org/block.
+Included in the \$2,200 fee, students have access to all areas of the school equipment/classrooms within regular school hours outside of class times.
+There will be an exhibition after the conclusion of each year.

 Please note: this focused, year-long program including seminar and critique is for advanced students with their own studios and ongoing practices.
-More information regarding applications will be available spring 2023.
+For more information regarding applications, please visit mfah.org/block.